Akali27/Windows_Directory_Analyzer/README.md

 Run the script from Visual Studio or compile it as an app and run it.

-To compile it, launch Visual Studio's Developer Command Prompt for VS Navigate to the directory with the .cpp file
+To compile it, launch Visual Studio's Developer Command Prompt for VS and navigate to the directory with the .cpp file
 Enter: cl /EHsc dir_code.cpp

 ## Help